Skip to main content

 Research Interests & Areas

-My research explores critical English language arts education through the lenses of critical race theory, intersectionality, and justice-oriented pedagogies.
-I am particularly interested in how Black people "bear witness" to the legacies and discourses of white supremacist racism in secondary classrooms and how those acts of witnessing can inform liberatory approaches to teaching and learning.
+My research engages conversations in the field of secondary ELA about critically inclusive ELA instruction that resists reproducing systems of inequity.
+I am particularly interested in how Black people "bear witness" to the legacies and discourses of white supremacist racism in secondary ELA classrooms and how those acts of witnessing can inform liberatory approaches to teaching and learning.